nfet/antonio-lagnada-resume/index.md

 >An senior member of Loyalty Team with multiple pods taking part in phases of software development life cycle (or SLDC) enabling travel to Expedia Partners

-- Pod leader to a team of four developers
+- pod leader to a team of four developers
-- Senior member and architect in regular collaboration with various groups and business product owners
+- senior member and architect in regular collaboration with various groups and business product owners
-- Influence pod and teams across in develpment of the loyalty travel platform
+- influenced pod and teams across in develpment of the loyalty travel platform
-- Mentor peers on the team and help build effective agile, test-driven, and clean-coding practices
+- mentored peers on the team and help build effective agile, test-driven, and clean-coding practices
-- Work closely with principal engineers for architectural reviews and sign-off
+- worked closely with principal engineers for architectural reviews and sign-off

 ### Partner Services / Private Label Sites (Sep 2017 to Apr 2019)